S98al1/pgAdmin_project/README.md

 Hello

-Welcome to my SQL ISP project in PostgreSQL.
+Welcome to my SQL ISP project in PostgreSQL, consisting of querying data in postgreSQL and then visualising the data within Tableau

-This is a guide of how to view my project and queries/data.

 I hope you enjoy.

-Here is how I have set up my schema:
+Here is how I have set up my PostgreSQL schema:

 I have created 5 tables that connect.
 These being: customers, order_items, orders, payments and products.